Italian Wedding Soup

 Carrots, onions and green peppers being added to a large dutch oven along with meatballs in the background

-To make the soup, heat your oil in a large Dutch oven pot and sauté those finely chopped veggies.
+Step 2: To make the soup, heat your oil in a large Dutch oven pot and sauté those finely chopped veggies.
 Cook, stirring occasionally, until the veggies are tender and almost translucent.
-Add in the stock, pasta, and meatballs and boil until everything is good and cooked.

 Broth in a dutch oven with rice being added in